syamfarh/tp/docs/UserGuide.md

 </div>

 #### Precise expected outputs on success:
-* A pop-up of a new calendar window of the current month that indicate client's appointments in the date
+* You will see a pop-up of a new calendar window of the current month that indicate client's appointments in the date

   ![calendar format](images/calendar-UG/calendarWindow.png)